What is level term life insurance?

 ✓ Advantages

-- Terminal illness cover included
+- Terminal illness benefit included as standard with most providers

 ✗ Disadvantages